-Table 5.8.1.1 Requirements for data acquisition and amplification equipment for SR05-A1 in its standard configuration
+Table 5.7.1 Requirements for data acquisition and amplification equipment for SR15-A1 in the standard configuration

-Capability to measure small voltage signals preferably: $5 \times 10^{-6} \text{ V}$ uncertainty Minimum requirement: $20 \times 10^{-6} \text{ V}$ uncertainty (valid for the entire expected temperature range of the acquisition / amplification equipment) Capability for the data logger or the software to store data, and to perform division by the sensitivity to calculate the solar irradiance.
-E = U/S (Formula 0.1) Data acquisition input resistance $> 1 \times 10^6 \Omega$ Open circuit detection (WARNING) open-circuit detection should not be used, unless this is done separately from the normal measurement by more than 5 times the sensor response time and with a small current only.
+Capability to measure small voltage signals preferably: $5 \times 10^{-6} \text{ V}$ uncertainty minimum requirement: $20 \times 10^{-6} \text{ V}$ uncertainty (valid for the entire expected temperature range of the acquisition / amplification equipment) Capability for the data logger or the software to store data, and to perform division by the sensitivity to calculate the solar irradiance.
+E = U/S (Formula 0.1) Data acquisition input resistance > 1 x 10 6 Ω Open circuit detection (WARNING) open-circuit detection should not be used, unless this is done separately from the normal measurement by more than 5 times the sensor response time and with a small current only.
 Thermopile sensors are sensitive to the current that is used during open circuit detection.
 The current will generate heat, which is measured and will appear as an offset.